CP-STA/STAOJ/executioner/README.md

 directory in this repository.
 The result and status of the testing is sent continually to the interface.

 Currently the executioner is unstable due to changes in the interface spec.
 A stable version is available on the stable-web-socket branch using the old interface.
 The executioner will be worked on to become deployable within the upcoming commits

 In the meanwhile, the run and compile container scripts work well and support:

-- gcc 11.3
+- gcc 11.3 (c++)
 - java 11
 - python 3.10
 - ruby 3.0
-- nodejs 12.22
+- nodejs 12.22 (javascript)
 - rust 1.59
+- mono 6.8 (c#)

 They can be examined working by running: